Buckminster Fuller wrote, "We are called to be architects of the future, not its victims."

-Fuller also invented a word: Ephemeralization, the ability of technological advancement to do "more and more with less and less until eventually you can do everything with nothing."
+Fuller also demonstrated his thought leadership by inventing a word: Ephemeralization, the ability of technological advancement to do "more and more with less and less until eventually you can do everything with nothing."
 According to Wikipedia, his vision was "that ephemeralization will result in ever-increasing standards of living for an ever-growing population despite finite resources."

 Nice vision.
 Bucky was a guy who could hack a paradigm.

 Speaking of ephemeralization, let's consider some of the things that a smart phone replaces - stuff we used to need for the functions now provided by a device small enough to carry in a pocket or purse:

 - Portable Music Player, aka "Boom box" aka "iPod"